The Vermont Statutes Online

 (B) A signed copy of the oath must be filed with the Town Clerk within one week from its execution.

-(A) The manner of compensation for the selectmen and the Moderator shall be fixed by the voters, and for all other elective offices, by the Board of Selectmen.
+(A) The manner of compensation for the Selectboard members and the Moderator shall be fixed by the voters, and for all other elective offices, by the Selectboard.

-(A) Elective offices: Nothing herein shall be interpreted as limiting any person from holding a State or federal elective office at the same time he/she holds local office, provided such service does not interfere or conflict with the proper attendance at meetings and execution of the duties of the office.
+(A) Elective offices.
+Nothing herein shall be interpreted as limiting any person from holding a State or federal elective office at the same time he or she holds local office, provided such service does not interfere or conflict with the proper attendance at meetings and execution of the duties of the office.

-(A) No person shall be qualified to run for or be elected to hold an elective office unless he/she is a duly qualified voter in the Town of Springfield and a resident.
+(A) No person shall be qualified to run for or be elected to hold an elective office unless he or she is a duly qualified voter in the Town of Springfield and a resident.

-(B) Should an elected holder of local office establish residence in some place other than Springfield, the office shall be declared immediately vacant by the Board of the Selectmen and said vacancy shall be filled in accordance with the provisions of the charter.
+(B) Should an elected holder of local office establish residence in some place other than Springfield, the office shall be declared immediately vacant by the Selectboard and said vacancy shall be filled in accordance with the provisions of the charter.

 (C) The requirements above dictate that a candidate or officeholder must actually dwell in the Town, and not merely maintain a residence therein.